survivejs/webpack-book/manuscript/loading/04_javascript.md

 Microsoft's [TypeScript](http://www.typescriptlang.org/) is a compiled language that follows a similar setup as Babel.
 The neat thing is that in addition to JavaScript, it can emit type definitions.
 A good editor can pick those up and provide enhanced editing experience.
 Stronger typing is valuable for development as it becomes easier to state your type contracts.

 Compared to Facebook's type checker Flow, TypeScript is a more established option.
-As a result, you will find more premade type definitions for it, and overall, the quality of support should be better.
+As a result, you find more premade type definitions for it, and overall, the quality of support should be better.

 You can use TypeScript with webpack using the following loaders: